richmahn/en_tn/gen/49/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 49:1-27.
-This is a recording of Jacob's sayings to his children.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 49:1-27.

 #### Special concepts in this chapter ####

 ##### Prophecies #####